The Devil's Doorway: Plot

-For two nights, Father John is constantly awakened at 3 a.m., as he hears strange sounds and has apparent visions of children playing in the hallways.
-He brings this to the attention of Thomas, who denies hearing anything at all.
-They also confirm that there are no children living in the asylum; the children's wing has been closed since the war.
-Father Thomas's long-standing doubts about miracles and human evil keep him convinced that a con man is behind these strange occurrences.
-However, on the third day, all the statues of the Virgin Mary in the asylum begin to bleed at the same time.
-Father Thomas analyses the blood and discovers that it is human, type O-negative, and that it comes from a pregnant woman.
+For two nights, Father John is awakened at 3 a.m. by strange sounds and apparent visions of children playing in the hallways.
+He informs Thomas, who denies hearing anything.
+They ascertain that there are no children in the asylum; the children's wing has been closed since the war.
+Father Thomas is convinced that a con man is behind these strange occurrences.
+However, on the third day, all the statues of the Virgin Mary in the asylum bleed at the same time.
+A brief analyses reveals that the samples are of type O-negative, and come from a pregnant woman.
 Father Thomas compares the samples with the blood of the inmates and the nuns, but finds no match.

-A nun privately confesses that she was the person who contacted the Church to investigate the weeping statue.
-The nun warns Father Thomas that there is a young pregnant woman named Kathleen O'Brien being held in a secret room in the basement, and recites, "If your eye makes you sin, pluck it out and throw it away".
+A nun privately admitted that she was the one sending the anonymous letter.
+She informs Father Thomas of a young pregnant woman named Kathleen O'Brien being held in a secret room in the basement, and recites, "If your eye makes you sin, pluck it out and throw it away".

 Despite the Mother Superior's stern objections, Father Thomas insists on seeing Kathleen.
-Father Thomas demands Kathleen's release when he sees her emaciated, scarred and chained in a filthy room.
-A local doctor confirms that the girl is a virgin, but that she is pregnant, and in his experience, he cannot explain how it happened.
-Attempts to move her beyond her room result in violent attacks and soon manifestations of apparent demonic possession.
+She is emaciated, scarred and chained in a filthy room.
+A local doctor confirms that the girl is a virgin but is also pregnant.
+Attempts to move Kathleen beyond her room result in violent attacks and manifestations of apparent demonic possession.
 Father Thomas interviews Kathleen, who claims to be possessed by an unknown entity.
-Kathleen says something to Father Thomas in Greek.
-The priest attempts to pray with Kathleen, which causes a nearby nun to suddenly experience intense pain.